-Hapkido is a Korean martial art .
-It is a form of self-defense that uses locks, pressure points, throws, kicks, and punches.
-Practitioners of Hapkido train to counter the techniques of other martial arts.
-There are also traditional weapons such as short sticks, ropes, nunchaks, and swords.
-Hapkido focuses on both short and long-range combat.
-By using good footwork and the body well, one tries to overcome stronger opponents.
+Hapkido is a Korean martial art.
+It is a form of self-defense that uses joint locks, pressure points, throws, kicks, and strikes.
+Practitioners of Hapkido train to counter techniques from other martial arts.
+There are also traditional weapons such as the short stick, rope, nunchaku, and sword.
+Hapkido focuses on both close and long-range combat.
+Through good footwork and effective use of the body, the goal is to overcome stronger opponents.

 History of Hapkido

-The birth of modern hapkido can be traced to a group of Korean nationalists in the post-Japanese colonial period of Korea led by Choi Yong Sul.
-His most prominent students were Suh Bok Sub, Ji Han Jae, Kim Moo Hong and Myung Jae Nam.
-Choi Yong Sul was sent to Japan as a young boy and returned to Korea with techniques that resemble a precursor to Aikido.
-A controversial story says that Choi was adopted by Takeda Sokaku at the age of 11.
-He lived and trained with the master in a dojo on Mount Shin Shu for over 30 years.
-This story is disputed by those who say that Choi was merely a simple worker in Takeda 's home.
-The truth, as always, lies somewhere in the middle.
+The birth of modern hapkido can be traced back to a group of Korean nationalists in the post-Japanese colonial period of Korea led by Choi Yong Sul.
+His most prominent students were Suh Bok Sub, Ji Han Jae, Kim Moo Hong, and Myung Jae Nam.
+Choi Yong Sul was sent to Japan as a young boy and returned to Korea with techniques resembling a precursor to Aikido.
+A controversial story claims that Choi was adopted at age 11 by Takeda Sokaku.
+He lived and trained for over 30 years with the master in a dojo on Mount Shinshu.
+This story is disputed by those who say Choi was merely a servant in Takeda’s household.
+The truth likely lies somewhere in between, as always.

-Choi's first student was Suh Bok Sub and he was the first to open a doho.
+Choi’s first student was Suh Bok Sub, who was the first to open a dojang.
 In 1948, when Suh Bok Sub was still in his 20s, he had already earned a black belt in judo and graduated from Korea University.
-After seeing Choi successfully defend himself against a group of men, he asked Choi to teach him the art.
+After seeing Choi successfully defend himself against a group of men, he asked Choi to teach him this martial art.
 In 1951, Suh opened the first real dojang and named it the Korean Yu Kwan Sool Hapki Dojang.
-The first symbol, designed by Suh, that was used to identify the art was an inward arrowhead.
-During this period, Choi worked as a bodyguard for Suh's father who was a congressman.
-Suh claims that in 1959, he and Choi decided to shorten the name to hapkido.
+The first symbol, designed by Suh, used to represent this martial art was an inward-pointing arrow.
+During this period, Choi worked as a bodyguard for Suh’s father, who was a congressman.
+Suh claims that in 1959 he and Choi decided to shorten the name to hapkido.

 Principles of Hapkido

-On the hard/soft scale of martial arts, hapkido falls somewhere in the middle.
-It uses the soft techniques of Jiu Jitsu and the hard techniques of Taekwondo .
-Hapkido is an eclectic martial art and different hapkido schools apply different techniques.
-Some core techniques are used in every school and all techniques must follow the three principles of hapkido:
+On the hard/soft spectrum of martial arts, hapkido sits somewhere in the middle.
+It uses the soft techniques from Jiu Jitsu and the hard techniques from taekwondo.
+Hapkido is an eclectic martial art, and different hapkido schools apply various techniques.
+Some core techniques are used in every school, and all techniques must follow the three principles of hapkido:

 - No resistance (Hwa)